List of battalions of the Border Regiment

 This is a list of battalions of the Border Regiment, which existed as an infantry regiment of the British Army from 1881 to 1959.

 Original composition

-When the 34th (Cumberland) Regiment of Foot amalgamated with the 55th (Westmorland) Regiment of Foot, to become The Border Regiment in 1881 under the Cardwell-Childers reforms of the British Armed Forces, four pre-existent militia and volunteer battalions of Cumberland and Westmorland were integrated into the structure of the regiment.
+When the 34th (Cumberland) Regiment of Foot was amalgamated with the 55th (Westmorland) Regiment of Foot, to become The Border Regiment in 1881 under the Cardwell-Childers reforms of the British Armed Forces, four pre-existent militia and volunteer battalions of Cumberland and Westmorland were integrated into the structure of the regiment.
 Volunteer battalions had been created in reaction to a perceived threat of invasion by France in the late 1850s.
 Organised as "rifle volunteer corps", they were independent of the British Army and composed primarily of the middle class.
 The only change to the regiment's structure during the period of 1881–1908 occurred in 1900, when a new volunteer battalion was raised, namely the 3rd (Cumberland) Volunteer Battalion.